-(Bamako, 26 September) The Stockholm International Peace Research Institute (SIPRI) together with the delegation of the European Union (EU) to Mali and Point Sud convened a forum in Bamako on the topic ‘Governance, Security and Development in Central Mali’.
+(Bamako, 26 September) SIPRI, together with the delegation of the European Union (EU) to Mali and Point Sud, convened a forum in Bamako on the topic ‘Governance, Security and Development in Central Mali’.

-The forum opened with a film entitled ‘Akili sigui’ [The peaceful way] that was produced in cooperation with Soussaba Cissé, the Malian filmmaker, and her team.
+The forum opened with a film entitled ‘Akili sigui’ [The peaceful way], which was produced in cooperation with the Malian film-maker Soussaba Cissé and her team.

-During the forum, preliminary research results were presented that were based on the perceptions of local populations on governance, security and socio-economic conditions in central Mali.
-The first roundtable focused on the methodology and results of the quantitative and qualitative studies conducted during 2019.
-Other topics that were discussed included: the agricultural conditions in central Mali; the roles and perceptions of local authorities in central Mali; as well as perceptions on the crisis from Mali’s neighbouring countries—Burkina Faso, Chad and Niger.
+During the forum, preliminary results were presented from research into the perceptions of local populations on governance, security and socio-economic conditions in central Mali.
+The first roundtable focused on the methodology and results of these quantitative and qualitative studies conducted during 2019.
+Other topics that were discussed included the agricultural conditions in central Mali, the roles and perceptions of local authorities in central Mali, and perceptions of the crisis from Mali’s neighbouring countries—Burkina Faso, Chad and Niger.

 A SIPRI report that presents the research findings is forthcoming.